Contact Devin Paden or Adam Goldstein, Program Directors

 Upon completion of this specialization, you will be able to

-understand the fundamentals of digital forensic investigations, including forensic acquistion, analysis and reporting;
+understand the fundamentals of digital forensic investigations, including forensic acquisition, analysis and reporting;

 demonstrate knowledge of offensive hacking techniques as well as ethical and legal pitfalls of hacking and how to prevent/mitigate the risks associated with these techniques;